mzkrasner/label-studio-ocean/ceramic/ocean-starter/README.md

 # Run webpack
 npx webpack
 ```
-3. In a new terminal in the root (label-studio) directory, install Label Studio locally, and then start the server:
+3. In a new terminal in the root (label-studio-ocean) directory, install Label Studio locally, and then start the server:
 ```bash
 # Install all package dependencies
 pip install -e .